palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	* Hidden directories will be counted.

 13. `12-newest_files` : Displays the 10 newest files in the current directory.
 Sorted from newest to oldest, one file per line.

+14. `13-unique` : Takes a list of words as input and prints only words that appear exactly once.
+Output will be sorted.